-- 60. As with the current year the provisional local government finance settlement contained no proposals for council tax freeze grant.
-In fact, the spending power projections made by DCLG in respect of district councils assume that council tax will increase by £5 per annum. - 61.
-The referendum threshold for council tax increases remains unchanged for 2017/18.
-Any proposal to increase council tax by 2% or above, AND by more than £5 will require the Council to hold a referendum and obtain public support for such an increase. - 62.
+67. From a financial planning perspective the position on Council Tax for 2017/18 is unchanged from that reported to the Executive in December.
+As with the current year the provisional local government finance settlement contained no proposals for council tax freeze grant.
+In fact, the spending power projections made by DCLG in respect of district councils assume that council tax will increase by £5 per annum.

+- 68. The referendum threshold for council tax increases remains unchanged for 2017/18.
+Any proposal to increase council tax by 2% or above, AND by more than £5 will require the Council to hold a referendum and obtain public support for such an increase. - 69.
 Following a consultation exercise in the autumn the Government has confirmed that the referendum principles will not be extended to local town and parish councils for 2017/18.
-They do however, propose to maintain this under review and could subject local precepts to similar constraints in the future. - 63.
+They do however, propose to maintain this under review and could subject local precepts to similar constraints in the future. - 70.
 Given the financial position facing the Council, Management Team's recommendation is that the Council should increase council tax for 2017/18 by the maximum permitted i.e. £5 (an increase of 2.04%).
-If agreed this this would result in a Band D charge for Pendle Council services of £250.16.
-An increase of £5 equates to 10p per week for Band D Properties (for Band A properties, it would be £3.33 or 6p per week). - 64.
-The level of council tax is a matter for the Council to determine.
-To assist Councillors in their deliberations on this matter, Appendix F shows a range of council tax requirements and associated council tax levels, combined with the impact on the budget, at different tax levels. - 65.
+If agreed this this would result in a Band D charge for Pendle Council services only of ££250.16.
+An increase of £5 equates to 10p per week for Band D Properties (for Band A properties, it would be £3.33 or 6p per week). - 71.
+The level of council tax is a matter for the Council to determine and the Executive may wish to consider and recommend to Council an alternative level of council tax.
+To assist Councillors in their deliberations on this matter, Appendix G shows a range of council tax requirements and associated council tax levels, combined with the impact on the budget, at different tax levels. - 72.
 The above analysis only considers the council tax charge made by the Borough Council.
-Council tax charges for the other authorities (Lancashire County Council, Police and Crime Commissioner and Fire Authority) that precept upon the Council will be provided as part of the council tax resolution at this Council meeting.
+Council tax charges for the other authorities (Lancashire County Council, Police and Crime Commissioner and Fire Authority) that precept upon the Council will be provided as part of the Council Tax resolution to Council on 23rd February.